Get The Help You Deserve

 When it comes to distracted driving accidents, one of the key factors in building a strong legal case is establishing negligence.
 A skilled distracted driving accident lawyer can help navigate the complexities of negligence laws and apply them to your case.
 Let's explore how negligence is established in the context of distracted driving accidents within the jurisdiction of Florida:

-• In Florida, all drivers have a legal duty of care to operate their vehicles in a safe and responsible manner, free from distractions.
+• In Florida, all drivers have a legal duty of care to operate their vehicles safely and responsibly, free from distractions.
 This duty of care extends to others on the road, including pedestrians, cyclists, and other drivers.

 • To establish negligence, it must be shown that the distracted driver breached their duty of care by engaging in activities that diverted their attention from the road, such as texting, talking on the phone, or other distracting behaviors.